NeuroLang/neurolang_ipywidgets/README.md

     $ pip install neurolang_ipywidgets
     $ jupyter nbextension enable --py --sys-prefix neurolang_ipywidgets

-To install for jupyterlab
+To install for jupyterlab:

     $ jupyter labextension install neurolang_ipywidgets

-To be able to run extensions in jupyterlab
+> To be able to run extensions in jupyterlab:
-    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager
+>    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager
+> This should be installed before installing neurolang_ipywidgets

 For a development installation (requires npm),